CCRI-Cyberknights/stemday_2025/challenges_solo/11_Hidden_Flag/junk/ref/readme.txt

+# [No sensitive data found here]
+This folder contains assorted documentation.
+Welcome to the reference directory.
-Welcome to the reference materials folder.
+Welcome to the reference directory.
-Please consult team lead for more information.
+This folder contains assorted documentation.
+Review each file carefully.